 Officials from sister regions Bavaria and Jalisco celebrate in 2005.
 Photo: DPA.

 The countries' capitals are official sister cities, and also appropriately paired are the states of Jalisco and Bavaria - homes of tequila and of the German Beer Purity Law, respectively.

-The Beer Purity Law - which marks its 500th birthday this year - dictates that true beer is made with the simple ingredients of water, barley and hops, later adding yeast.
+The Beer Purity Law - which marked its 500th birthday in 2016 - dictates that true beer is made with the simple ingredients of water, barley and hops, later adding yeast.